Parramatta Park

 Table Chart PROFILE FAQ

-Population growth drivers in Parramatta Park are above average based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Parramatta Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Parramatta Park's estimated population is around 3,905.
-This reflects an increase of 284 people since the 2021 Census, which reported a population of 3,621.
-The change was inferred from AreaSearch's estimation of the resident population at 3,822 following examination of ABS's latest ERP data release in Jun 2024 and an additional 45 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,395 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Parramatta Park has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Parramatta Park is around 3,915, reflecting an increase of 294 people since the 2021 Census which reported a population of 3,621.
+This increase was inferred from AreaSearch's estimation of the resident population at 3,822 in Jun 2024, based on ABS ERP data and validated new addresses since the Census date.
+The population density ratio is 2,401 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Parramatta Park has shown resilient growth with a compound annual growth rate of 1.7%, outpacing its SA3 area.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.

 Frequently Asked Questions - Population